rackerlabs/technical-blog/_posts/2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included.markdown

 * In addendum to custom modifications, make sure to do the following:
     * During partioning:
-        * Select 'Guided - use entire disk'
+        * Select **Guided - use entire disk**.
-        * Use the 'Virtual disk 1 (xvda) - 42.9 GB`
+        * Use the **Virtual disk 1 (xvda) - 42.9 GB** choice.
-    * Select OpenSSH server during the software install process
+    * Select OpenSSH server during the software install process.
-    * Install the GRUB boot loader to the master boot record
+    * Install the GRUB boot loader to the master boot record.

 {% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/install.png %}

 __7. Reboot from local hdd__

-Once the installation is complete, the VM will reboot and the console will disconnect.
-Reconnect to the console, but this time, select to boot from the Local HDD as we've already installed the OS and because iPXE by default does a netboot.
+Once the installation is complete, the VM reboots and the console disconnects.
+Reconnect to the console, but this time, select to boot from the Local HDD because we've already installed the OS and because iPXE by default does a netboot.

 {% img custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included/localboot.png %}